hightemp/go_proxy_mux/README.md

 # Go Proxy Mux

-A simple HTTP forward proxy server written in Go with configurable load balancing and authentication.
+A simple HTTP forward proxy server written in Go with configurable load balancing (http) and authentication.

 ## Configuration